genhaiyu/jekyll-blog-routine-deploy-script/README.md

 [![](https://img.shields.io/badge/CentOS_7%2C_Stream_8_x86%2F64-2aa198?style=flat&logo=github&logoColor=72f54a)]()
 [![](https://img.shields.io/badge/Ubuntu_20.04%2C_22.04.2_LTS%2C_23.04_x86%2F64-bb7a02?style=flat&logo=github&logoColor=4e3e51)]()

-> After each commit to repository (including private GitHub Pages repository), go to the server to execute this script, which can automatically deploy and release a Jekyll blog.
+> After each commit to the repository (including private GitHub Pages repository), and execute this script in which on the remote server, subsequently it will be deployed and release a Jekyll blog which depends on if it's an initial server or regularly update.

 <p align="center"><img src="https://user-images.githubusercontent.com/17850202/265168014-41ed930f-dd74-4783-8104-c55f638b8338.gif" width="560" alt="deploying"/></p>

 ## Documentation

-The script automatically checks and installs depending on what are there dependencies of the Jekyll prerequisite on current environment, includes `RVM`, `Ruby`, `Nginx`.
+Through running the script in a jekyll skeleton, and it checks and installs the prerequisites that include `RVM`, `Ruby` and `Nginx`.
 Otherwise, it only updates, builds, deploys for routine.

 - Quick steps: